carmenobied/Node-Express-Handlebars/README.md

 iv.
 Explore the app, which allows users to input the names of burgers they'd like to eat and tracks/stores it in a database.
 v.
 App deployed on Heroku (utilize the MYSQL Heroku Deployment Guide)
 ```
+If everything was installed correctly, you should be able to run it locally in http://localhost:8080/.

 ## Instructions

 #### App Setup